Asymmetric Number Partitioning with Splitting and Interval Targets: Related Work

-There are many other papers that work on other variants of preemptive scheduling.
-For example, \cite{DBLP:journals/ipl/LiuC02} consider single-machine scheduling with job release and delivery dates, where there is no firm bound on the number of preemptions, but each preemption requires spending time on "job setup".

-For job scheduling with splittings, \cite{DBLP:journals/ior/Serafini96} assumes unbounded splittings and preemptions and gives polynomial-time algorithms that minimize the maximum tardiness and the maximum weighted tardiness, for uniform and unrelated machines. \cite{DBLP:journals/dam/XingZ00} allow unbounded splittings, and give polynomial algorithms for many optimality criteria (such as makespan, lateness, tardiness and more), with identical, uniform and unrelated machines. \cite{DBLP:conf/mfcs/KrystaSV03} study makespan minimization using the $k$-splittable variant, a variant where each job is allowed to be split into at most $k$ different machines.
-While they consider job-wise splitting bounds, we consider a global splitting bound. ~ \cite{DBLP:journals/jaihc/SonLTS21} study makespan minimization on a single machine with a machine-availability constraint with a lower bound on the length of each part of a job that is split.

-For identical machines, \cite{DBLP:journals/cor/ShimK08}, suggest a branch and bound algorithm with the objective to minimize the total tardiness with independent job setup time. \cite{doi:10.1080/07408170304382} propose a heuristic to the same problem, with the objective to minimize the makespan. \cite{doi:10.1080/00207540410001720745} suggest a two-phase heuristic algorithm with the objective of minimizing total tardiness.
-With the objective to minimize the makespan, \cite{DBLP:journals/anor/Kim18} studies another variant with family setup time in which no setup is required when parts from the same job are produced consecutively.
-And, \cite{DBLP:journals/candie/WangLZZ16} include a learning property that improves the processing time of a job according to the learning effect.
-The learning has to be restarted if one job is split and processed by a different machine.

-For uniform machines, \cite{DBLP:journals/cor/KimL21} study a variant with dedicated machines (there are some dedicated machines for each job), sequence-dependent setup times, and limited setup resources (jobs require setup operators that are limited) with the objective to minimize the makespan.

-In all these works, there is no global bound on the number of splitting jobs.
+In all the works we surveyed, there is no global bound on the number of splitting jobs.
 As far as we know, bounding the number of splittings or split jobs was not studied before.